assimp/assimp-docs/source/usage/use_the_lib.rst

 Resources
 ---------

-This page lists some useful resources for assimp.
+This page lists some useful resources for **Assimp**.
 Note that, even though the core team has an eye on them, we cannot guarantee the accuracy of third-party information.
 If in doubt, it's best to ask either on the mailing list or on our forums on SF.net.

- * assimp comes with some sample applications, these can be found in the <i>./samples</i> folder.
+ * **Assimp** comes with some sample applications, these can be found in the <i>./samples</i> folder.
 Don't forget to read the <i>README</i> file.
  * `Assimp-GL-Demo <http://www.drivenbynostalgia.com/files/AssimpOpenGLDemo.rar>`_ - OpenGl animation sample using the library's animation import facilities.
  * `Assimp-Animation-Loader <http://nolimitsdesigns.com/game-design/open-asset-import-library-animation-loader/>`_ is another utility to simplify animation playback.
- * `Assimp-Animations <http://ogldev.atspace.co.uk/www/tutorial22/tutorial22.html>`_ - Tutorial "Loading models using the Open Asset Import Library", out of a series of OpenGl tutorials.
+ * `Assimp-Animations <http://ogldev.atspace.co.uk/www/tutorial22/tutorial22.html>`_ - Tutorial "Loading models using the Open Asset Import Library", out of a series of OpenGL tutorials.

 .. _ai_importer_notes: